NexGen-3D-Printing/SteamMachine/SteamMachinePro/README.md

 stress-ng --matrix 0 -t 5m
 ```

-##### If that passes, then great leave it like this for now, and test some games and just use the system for a while before locking this in, if the mach crashes to a green screen, this will indicate you need to increase the voltage, so adjust the --vid 1135 up by 5 at a time, the default for the system is 1180, so anything under this is an undervolt and will result in a cooler running system.
+##### If that passes, then great leave it like this for now, and test some games and just use the system for a while before locking this in, if the machine crashes to a green screen, this will indicate you need to increase the voltage, so adjust the --vid up by 5 at a time, the default for the system is 1180, so anything under this is an undervolt and will result in a cooler running system.

 ##### For the DIY Steam Machine Pro I recommend the following 2 profiles: